Jac-Zac/Self_Attention_Kernels/report/main.typ

 === Notable result for version 1 (v1)

+// TODO: This
+Show how you can improve the code but chaging the loop structure in the last loop !

 Although the compiler appears to vectorize the naive solution based on its outputs, the generated code is not fully vectorized.
 One clear example can be seen in the self-attention operation.